input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Agda Specification

 The formal specification of the Peras protocol is implemented in Agda.
 It is a declarative specification, there are entities that are only defined by properties rather than by an explicit implementation.
-But still the specification is extractable to Haskell and allows to generate quick-check tests for checking an arbitrary implementation against the reference specification.
+But still the specification is extractable to Haskell and allows one to generate quick-check tests for checking an arbitrary implementation against the reference specification.

 ### Domain model